C.J. Abrams Player Props: Nationals vs. Dodgers

 C.J.
 Abrams At The Plate

-- He has hit a home run in five games this season (10.2%), homering in 2.7% of his plate appearances.
+- He has hit a long ball in five games this year (10.0%), homering in 2.7% of his plate appearances.

-- Abrams has an RBI in 15 of 49 games this season, with multiple RBI in nine of them.
+- Abrams has driven in a run in 15 games this year (30.0%), including nine games with more than one RBI (18.0%).
 He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.